gosub-io/gosub-client-macos/README.md

 * Consider switching to [core-foundation](https://github.com/servo/core-foundation-rs)
   * Even though [cacao](https://github.com/ryanmcgrath/cacao) is very nice to use, it's unfortunately just too incomplete for what we want to do.
   * This means the entire UI would have to be rewritten but since there's not much yet it's better to make a decision sooner rather than later
+* Consider writing the UI in SwiftUI and interact with the engine through HTTP
+    * This is an alternative if the other bindings are too difficult/inconvenient to use, we would send information from the gosub-engine regarding what to render through HTTP which is read by Swift and used to build the objects.
 * introduce box layout in render tree
 * integrate CSSOM to compute styles when it's built
 * support more element types